 This story was told to me by my mother.
 It took place in the back hills of West Virginia back in the late 1930’s.

 My great grandmother Judy and my grandmother Mary were canning vegetables.
 The house was set up that when you came into the side door you were in the kitchen, from the kitchen you could see into the dining room and then on into the living room.
-In the living room there was a huge fire place, around the fireplace were 7 rocking chairs were the family would sit and talk about the day’s events after diner.
+In the living room, there was a huge fireplace, around the fireplace were 7 rocking chairs were the family would sit and talk about the day’s events after dinner.

 Mary looked at the clock, it read 11:25.
-About 30 min. later my great uncle came running into the house yelling that my great grandfather had just been hit by a train.
+About 30 minutes later, my great uncle came running into the house yelling that my great-grandfather had just been hit by a train.
 The time of death was around 11:30.